 The Athens Twilight Criterium

-In order to survive sixty laps, the total distance of this race, a rider must get through the first lap unscathed and well placed.
-He can’t be too far back from the front.
-Generally, only fifty or so will finish.
-The rear of the field is like the tail of a whip.
-The unfortunate souls at the wrong end of the single-file line are getting whipped and tossed about like a fly in a tornado.
-If a rider can’t hold the wheel directly in front—that is keep his front wheel about six inches from the forward rider’s rear wheel, sometimes while traveling at speeds topping forty miles per hour—his night won’t last long.
-It is impossible to bridge gaps in this race.
-If a rider twenty allows a gap to open, he and everyone behind him will be out this race in a matter of seconds.
-It is a modern day example of Darwinism: To live, one must keep-up with the herd; become separated, and the vultures will soon feast.
+In order to survive sixty laps (now 80), the total distance of this race, a rider must get through the first lap unscathed and well placed and not too far back from the front.
+Generally, only fifty or so will finish because the rear of the field is like the tail of a whip.
+The unfortunate souls at the wrong end of the line are getting whipped and tossed about like a fly in a tornado.
+If a rider can’t hold the wheel directly in front—that is, keep his front wheel about six inches from the forward rider’s rear wheel, sometimes while traveling at speeds topping forty miles per hour—his night won’t last long, it is impossible to bridge gaps in this race.
+If a rider allows a gap to open, he and everyone behind him will be out this race in a matter of seconds, it is a modern day example of Darwinism: To survive one must keep-up with the herd; become separated, and the vultures will soon feast.
 A racer must focus on the ass-crack in front of him and hold on for his honey’s life.

-During the first ten laps, a rider’s pain meter is quivering at the far end of the red zone.
-He is feeling the scalding acid of lactic burn in his legs caused by excessive speed.
-The fastest riders in the world are uncorking the top-shelf bottles of high-octane.
-They know in the first ten laps they can cause an explosion in the field.
-Over half the field will get dropped, quit the race, or crash in the first five laps.
-The disco sprinters want to shred the field and dump as many riders as possible now.
-This leaves fewer to contend with later.
+During the first ten laps, a rider’s pain meter is stuck at the far right end of the red zone.
+He is feeling the scalding acid of lactic burn in his legs caused by excessive speed as the fastest riders in the world uncork the top-shelf high-octane.
+The disco sprinters and their teams know in the first ten laps they can cause an explosion in the field as over half the field is dropped, quits or crashes.
+These skilled assassins, want to dump as many riders as possible now, leaving fewer to contend with later.

 The last two or three laps of this race are spectacular.
 The big teams are amping-up the speed as high as it can be humanly maintained.
-The reason: It’s impossible for a rider to move up if he's twenty back and already pedaling at his limit.
-The disco sprinter on the team—the one expected to win—is sitting forth, fifth, or sixth wheel with two laps to go but out of the last corner, the sprinters have moved up and are now second, third or fourth wheel.
-These are the spots the winner will come from.
-The last two hundred meters is simply a stripped-bare example of sheer speed.
-Racers look as if they are trying to tear their bikes apart at the seams as they pull and jerk and twist and pedal in a violent display inner angst.
-They cross the line.
-It’s all over.
-All smiles.
-That was the greatest race they’ve ever done.
-They can’t wait to do it again.
+The reason: It’s impossible for a rider to move up if he's already pedaling at his limit.
+The disco sprinter on the team is sitting fourth, fifth, or sixth wheel with two laps to go but out of the last corner has moved to second, third or fourth wheel—these are the spots the winner will come from.
+The last two hundred meters is simply a stripped-bare example of sheer speed as racers try and tear their bikes apart at the seams as they pull and jerk and twist and pedal in a violent display inner angst.
+They cross the line, it’s all over, all smiles, that was the greatest race they’ve ever done, they can’t wait to do it again.
 Have you ever watched film of mountaineers climbing Everest?
 They’re miserable, some even die.
 Have you heard them speak of their experiences after they return?
 They can’t wait to go back.
 It must be a disease.